 The interface is quite simple:

-- a pink crosshair indicates your current cursor position on the screen
+- a red crosshair indicates your current cursor position on the screen

-- a blue crosshair with number indicates an inactive point previously selected to be mapped in the main Viewport
+- a dark yellow crosshair indicates an inactive point previously selected to be mapped in the main viewport

-- a yellow crosshair with number indicates an active point previously selected to be mapped in the main viewport
+- a yellow crosshair indicates an active point previously selected to be mapped in the main viewport

 You can drag points to their real-world position on the screen or use the arrow keys on the keyboard.
-For faster movement, use shift+arrowkey to move points.
+For faster movement, use alt+arrowkey to move points.